Carolinevp/Carolinevp/README.md

 In a former life, I was product manager for luxury brands where I developed a strong  attention to detail, and a love for sleek design (which I tend to apply in my code!).

-Outside of programming I love cooking 🌱 and travelling 🌎.
+Outside of programming I love cooking 🌱, sewing 🧵 and travelling 🌎.
 I am also a certified yoga teacher 🧘🏽‍♀️  and a bookworm! 🤓